 The assessment of personal development will be formative in nature and is a required submission.
-Programme Members will complete a personal development plan at the start of each Stage of the MBA.
-Personal Tutors will provide developmental assistance and feedback to programme members.
+Programme Members will complete a personal development plan, a review and reflection on their learning.
+Personal Development Tutors will provide developmental assistance and feedback to programme members.